 Excel VBA RoundUp Function

-When we work with numbers and calculations, we get fraction numbers after the whole number, and it is quite common in everyday business.
-We don’t generally bother about the decimal values because it doesn’t make any impact on our end result.
-In those situations, we need to round up the numbers to the nearest whole number or immediate whole number.
-By using the RoundUp function, we can actually perform this task.
+When we work with numbers and calculations, we get fraction numbers after the whole number, which is quite common in everyday business.
+We do not generally bother about the decimal values because it does not impact our result.
+However, in those situations, we need to round up the numbers to the nearest or immediate whole number.
+By using the RoundUp function, we can perform this task.

-If you have searched in VBA for the RoundUp function, then you must not have found it because it is a worksheet function.
-In order to access the RoundUp function, we need to use the VBA Worksheet Function class.
+If you have searched in VBA for the RoundUp function, you must not have found it because it is a Worksheet function.
+Therefore, to access the RoundUp function, we need to use the VBA Worksheet Function class.

 Before this, recollect the syntax of the RoundUp function.